microsoft/ComplianceCxE/docs/dag/mamd.md

-       ** The new version of the tool is in Private Preview.
-Sign-up for the private preview at: ** https://forms.office.com/r/KP1Edg4nEj

 ## What is Migration Assistant for Microsoft DLP?

 The Migration Assistant for Microsoft DLP tool is a Windows based desktop application that will migrate your DLP policies from other DLP platforms to our Unified DLP platform.